-The Organization has a \$125,000 line of credit with a bank bearing interest at the bank's index rate plus 0.5%.
-The line of credit has a maturity date of February 28, 2022.
-At June 30, 2021, no borrowings were outstanding under the line of credit agreement.
+The Organization has a \$125,000 line of credit with a bank bearing interest at a variable interest rate.
+The line of credit has a maturity date of February 28, 2023.
+At June 30, 2022, no borrowings were outstanding under the line of credit agreement.
 The note is secured by one of the board-designated endowments.